Mossberg 590 vs Remington 870 (Battle Of Shotguns)

 What are the key differences between the Mossberg 590S and Remington 870 Express?

-The Mossberg 590S has an aluminum receiver, tang safety, and can cycle short shells.
-The Remington 870 Express features a steel receiver and a cross-bolt safety.
-Both have 18.5-inch barrels and 6-round capacities.
+The Mossberg 590S features an aluminum receiver, tang safety, optics cut, and can cycle short shells.
+The Remington 870 Express has a steel receiver, cross-bolt safety, and a standard bead sight.
+Both tested had 18.5-inch barrels and 6+1 capacity.

-Yes, the Mossberg 590S is specifically designed to reliably cycle 1.75-inch short shells in addition to standard 2.75-inch and 3-inch shells without requiring any adapters.
+The Mossberg 590S is specifically designed to reliably cycle 1.75-inch short shells without adapters, alongside standard 2.75 and 3-inch shells, offering superior versatility in ammunition feeding.

-What type of sights do the Mossberg 590S and Remington 870 Express come with?
+What was the outcome of the live-fire testing between the Mossberg 590S and Remington 870 Express?

 Related News